karthikncsu/Django-website-for-sampling-high-dimensional-space/README.md

 3) Formulation
 4) Alloy

+The required packages to run this program is available in Pipfile
 ### Demo

 The program is hosted on the Heroku server and below is the link for the website to try out different options for sampling.